aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 - When user opens a chapter, `fetchPageList` will be called and it will return a list of `Page`s.
 - While a chapter is open the reader will call `fetchImageUrl` to get URLs for each page of the manga.
 - Chapter pages start from `0`.
 - If `Page.imageUrl`s are available immediately, you should pass them here.
-Otherwise, you can set `page.url` to a empty string and override `imageUrlParse` to fill those `imageUrl`s.
+Otherwise, you should set `page.url` to a page that contains them and override `imageUrlParse` to fill those `imageUrl`s.

 ### Misc notes